 Children are born with joints in the cranium, known as sutures.
 These allow the skull to grow as the child grows.
 Once the child stops growing, the sutures will fuse together to form a solid bone structure.

 It is important to keep in mind that craniosynostosis occurs in varying degrees, and not all children with craniosynostosis will have complications.
-The greatest concern with craniosynostosis is that it can cause problems with normal brain and skull growth.
-As a baby grows, the brain rapidly increases in size, pressing on the sutures, allowing the skull to grow with the brain.
-If one area of the skull is already fused, another area will take on the growth, resulting in an abnormally shaped skull.
+The concern with craniosynostosis is that it can cause problems with normal brain development and skull growth.
+Typically, as a baby grows, the brain rapidly increases in size, pressing on the sutures, allowing the skull to grow passively with the brain.
+If, however, one area of the skull is already fused, another area will take on the growth, resulting in an abnormally shaped skull.
 In extreme cases, the brain growth is restricted and is squeezed.
-This restriction can lead to a pressure inside the skull, which can cause delays in development or permanent brain damage.
+This restriction can lead to localized or widespread pressure inside the skull, which can cause delays in development or permanent brain dysfunction.

 Your child’s doctor may have used the terms plagiocephaly, brachycephaly, trigonocephaly, or scaphocephaly.
 These terms simply refer to which sutures are involved in the craniosynostosis.

 - Plagiocephaly: Fusion of the right or left side of the coronal suture, which extends from ear to ear over the top of the head.

 - Brachycephaly: Fusion of the coronal suture on both the left and right side.

 - Trigonocephaly: Fusion of the metopic suture, which runs from the top of the head, down the middle of the forehead, toward the nose.

 - Scaphocephaly: Fusion of the sagittal suture, which runs from the front to the back, down the middle of the head.